Assessing the impact of Byzantine attacks on coupled phase oscillators: Numerical simulations

 Note that $T_1$ is computationally easier to obtain compared to $T_2$\,.
-To clarify when Eq.~(\ref{eq11}) is rather dominated by $T_1$ or $T_2$\,, we consider an arbitrary network with adjacency matrix denoted $\bf A$ and a copy of this network where all the weights have been rescaled by a positive factor $\gamma$\,, for which the adjacency matrix therefore reads $\gamma\,{\bf A}$\,.
-By inspecting $T_1$ and $T_2$\,, one concludes that their scaling with $\gamma$ are $T_1\propto \gamma^2$\,, $T_2\propto \gamma$\,.
-Indeed, $\gamma$ appears then in the edge weights as well as the eigenvalues $\lambda_\alpha$'s.
-Therefore, by tuning $\gamma$\,, one should be able to generate networks where either $T_1$ or $T_2$ is dominating Eq.~(\ref{eq11}).
-This is shown in Fig.~\ref{fig3} where we tuned $\gamma$ for an arbitrary network.
-We now pick three values of $\gamma$\,: one below $0.4$ where $T_2$ is larger $T_1$, one above $0.4$ where $T_1$ is larger than $T_2$\,, and one close to $0.4$ so that both terms contribute similarly to the synchronization error.
-The results are shown in Fig.~~\ref{fig4}.
-First one observes that $T_1$\,, which is a local quantity is clearly different from $T_2$ which is a more global quantity as it depends on all the eigenmodes of $(\tilde{\mathbb{L}} + {\bf K})$\,.
-This is true for all three rows (a), (b), (c).
-Second, as expected, the synchronization error is dominated by $T_1$ in row (a); it is dominated by $T_2$ in row (c); and in row (b), the final answer is contrasted between the two terms.
+Figure~\ref{fig4} shows $T_1$ (left panels), $T_2$ (center panels) and $\langle \mathcal{P} \rangle$ (right panels) when each node is attacked, for (a) a Barab\'asi-Albert and (b) a Watts-Strogatz network~\cite{New18book}.
+One observes that in Fig.~\ref{fig4}(a), the synchronization error is mostly given by the sum of the squared weights of the attacked node.
+This is due to the degree distribution in the network which is heterogeneous and varies over a relatively large interval.
+For such networks, one can identify the most vulnerable node as the one with the largest $T_1$\,.
+The situation is different in Fig.~\ref{fig4}(b), where the network has a more homogeneous degree distribution.
+Indeed, one observes that $T_1$ and $T_2$ are distinct enough such that one needs to consider the full expression $T_1+T_2$ to correctly identify the most vulnerable node.
 The detailed answer given by Eq.~(\ref{eq11}) is therefore necessary to reliably identify the most vulnerable oscillators.
 This result is particularly interesting as it might appear as counter intuitive.
 Indeed, one could think that attacking the node with the highest degree is obviously the most efficient strategy.
 However, while this might be true in specific cases where the degree is widely distributed so that a small fraction of nodes have degrees much larger than all the others (i.e. $T_1\gg T_2$ for such nodes with very high degree), it is not true in general.
-For some networks, the degree does not vary much among the different nodes e.g. the network in Fig.~\ref{fig4}.
+For some networks, the degree does not vary much among the different nodes e.g. the network in Fig.~\ref{fig4}(b).
 Moreover, using the configuration model, one could build many different instances of networks where all the nodes have the same degree yet their connectivities are different~\cite{New18book}.
 One should therefore use Eq.~(\ref{eq11}) to correctly identify vulnerabilities to a Byzantine attack injecting a random signal.